Boise 2026

 • Would not fit at the estimate — ~$462/mo over the payment ceiling and ~$13.5k over the cash fund; the worst hypothetical fit of the three off-market ones.

-• Highest assessed in the batch ($455,200) → highest tax (~$238/mo).
+• High assessed value ($455,200) → a high tax line (~$238/mo).

 • Dwelling value far exceeds the listed 918 sqft — likely a remodel/addition; confirm true finished sqft and permit history if it ever lists (could mean more house than the spec, or unpermitted work — find out which).

-• 0.25-ac lot (largest land in the batch) and a resident owner since 2018 (not a flip) are the pluses.
+• 0.25-ac lot (a genuinely large lot) and a resident owner since 2018 (not a flip) are the pluses.

 Bottom line

 Off-market, so there’s nothing to chase — the ~$515,000 is a Zestimate, not a live ask.
-The county record is the interesting part: 2026 assessed $455,200 (highest in the batch) with a dwelling value ($218.6k) far above what a 918-sqft cottage should carry, which points to a meaningful remodel/addition — verify the true square footage if it relists.
+The county record is the interesting part: 2026 assessed $455,200 (a high assessment) with a dwelling value ($218.6k) far above what a 918-sqft cottage should carry, which points to a meaningful remodel/addition — verify the true square footage if it relists.
 Owner-occupied since 2018 with the exemption applied, so Eric’s tax would be ~$238/mo.
 But at the ~$515k estimate it doesn’t fit: ~$2,962/mo (≈$462 over) and ~$118k cash (≈$13.5k over).
 Watch only; re-run against a real ask, and pin down the actual sqft, if it ever comes to market.